SiddarthaKoppaka/Thinkwise_backend201/README.md

 ## API Endpoints – ThinkWise AI Backend

 The backend exposes a RESTful API with endpoints for user authentication, idea analysis, AI chat, and analytics.

-> Base URL: `http://localhost:8000` or your deployed URL

 ---